Yong Zhang

 High Accuracy Computational Chemistry to Help Solve Experimental Problems

-Our research focuses on developing and utilizing computational methods to provide accurate information for various kinds of molecular and biomolecular systems, particularly those of broad impact on biomedicine and sustainable chemistry.
+Our research focuses on developing and utilizing computational methods to provide accurate information for molecular and biomolecular systems, particularly those of broad impact on biomedicine and sustainable chemistry.
+Our high accuracy computational results with errors typically within 1-3% experimental ranges build a strong basis to provide critical missing information to help understand important experimental data, correct experimental errors, and guide future experiments with better desired properties/functions.

 Our current research interests are mainly in the following areas:

-3) Accurate drug binding structures and pro-drug activation mechanisms.
-Accurate structures of how drugs bind to their biomolecular targets pave an essential ground for structure-based drug discovery.
-However, due to the difficulty in obtaining x-ray structures of many drug-biomolecule complexes and the accuracy problem of conventional x-ray crystallography (to name a few examples: positional uncertainty of up to e.g. ~0.7 Å in bond length and ~90°in bond angle, structural uncertainty of messed identities of C/N/O atoms, and uncertainty of protonation states), there is a strong need to determine accurate drug binding structures.
-In addition, many drugs are pro-drugs, which need to be transformed to their active forms for pharmaceutical functions.
-Our group has provided accurate atomic level structures of some important bisphosphonate-protein complexes and their associate interaction modes, which help find new drug leads and understand the mechanistic origin of their drug activity and selectivity.
+4) Quantum chemical studies of accurate drug binding structures and pro-drug activation mechanisms.
+There are difficulties in obtaining x-ray structures of many drug-biomolecule complexes and accuracy problems of conventional x-ray crystallography.
+Our group provided accurate structures of important bisphosphonate-protein complexes and their associate interaction modes to help find new drug leads and understand their drug activity and selectivity.
 Such drugs have a billion-dollar global pharmaceutical market and exhibit excellent activities in treating bone-resorption diseases, Paget’s disease, and cancer.
-Our group has previously also revealed the activation mechanism of the bestseller anticancer drug cisplatin.
-We are now exploring some new types of drugs to selectively inhibit some proteins of clinical interest and elucidating mechanisms of certain pro-drugs to treat cancers and blood diseases to help more people in the world.
+Our group revealed the activation mechanism of the bestseller anticancer prodrug cisplatin and studied prodrugs for HNO.
+We are exploring mechanisms of new types of drugs.

 Current Group Members